isomerpages/moe-yuanchingsec/_announcements/Announcements.md

 ### Blended Learning Day 2023

-On Blended Learning Days, students are to submit their morning check-in form before 9 am.
+On Blended Learning Days, students are to submit their morning check-in form before 9 am.&nbsp;

 Information on their learning tasks/activities/ assignments can be found on ICT@Yuan Ching site ([https://go.gov.sg/ycss-ict](https://go.gov.sg/ycss-ict)).